richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-1.md

 After seeing the [Gemini Multimodal Live API](https://ai.google.dev/gemini-api/docs/multimodal-live) on [AI Studio](https://aistudio.google.com/live), it gave me the idea of extending the [Mesop Jeopardy demo](https://richard.to/programming/mesop-jeopardy.html) with audio input/output.

-This post covers the initial of approach of creating the Gemni Multimodal Live API connection on the backend Mesop server.
+This post covers the initial approach of integrating the Gemini Multimodal Live API with the backend Mesop server.

 ## 1 Websocket connection